-The official name for the new tax is the Sugar-Sweetened Drinks Tax (SSDT).
+The official name for the new tax in Ireland is the Sugar-Sweetened Drinks Tax (SSDT).

-A similar tax is being implemented in the UK in April 2018 – The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy
+A similar tax was implemented in the UK in April 2018 – The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy

 Alcoholic drinks or non-alcoholic beer and wine will not be subject to the new sugar tax either.